Workshop Series — Topic Presentations for High School Students

 Keely is a former special education teacher and Associate Professor of Special Education.
 She teaches coursework related to special education, autism, classroom management, assessment, and reading.

-Dr. Bill Baronak, Dean for the College of Arts and Communication, West Liberty University
+Dr. Bill Baronak, Professor of Journalism and Communication, West Liberty University

 Bill is a former television videographer and Assistant Professor of Communications.
 He teaches coursework in public speaking, video production, media survey, and leadership studies.